 The first priority following the announcement will be a $100,000 upgrade of the facilities at Norman Andrew’s House, followed by a $630,000 redevelopment of the Chapel by the Sea to transform the site into a beacon for the community with a café, chapel, performance area, co-working space and two serviced holiday apartments

 Rev Graham Anson said the union made sense and would breathe life into the community.

 “We are working with the strengths of our community to create a place where people can find support and make a contribution.
 The upgrade of Norman Andrew’s House is long overdue and will ensure that Bondi’s most vulnerable residents can access adequate support in a safe environment.”

 “Our plans to rejuvenate the Chapel by the Sea site will benefit everyone in the area.
 Along with creating a flourishing community hub, 100% of the profits from the social enterprises planned for the redeveloped site will go back into programs that support some of the most marginalised and vulnerable people in the area.”

 For further media information, contact Eimear Elkington, Wayside’s Marketing and Communications Coordinator, on 0497 841 716 or email email@example.com.

 The Wayside Chapel has provided unconditional love, care and support for people on and around the streets of Kings Cross since 1964.
-Today, under the banner of Love over Hate, Wayside runs a community services centre, youth space and outreach service, mental health program, community café, and Aboriginal project.
-Programs and services are designed to ensure that the most marginalised members of our community have access to essential health, welfare, social and recreational services, as well as a place where people are welcome just to ‘be’.
+Today, under the banner of ‘Love over Hate’, Wayside runs a community services centre, youth space and outreach service, mental health program, community café, and Aboriginal project.
+All programs are designed to ensure that the most marginalised members of our community have access to essential health, welfare, social and recreational services, as well as a judgment-free place where people are welcome just to ‘be’.